iqbalabd/iqbalabd.github.io/content/posts/2024/the-psf-election-results-2024-en.md

 In terms of financials, the PSF is still overdependent on PyCon US, but relatively this is getting better.
 In 2019, the PSF's revenue was 61% coming from hosting PyCon US while 28% were from grants and membership fees.
 Based on the [2023 PSF's Annual Report](https://www.python.org/psf/annual-report/2023/), **we're now at
 48% dependent on PyCon US while grants and membership fees take 30% .
-The dependency on PyCOn US has decreased from 2020.** [^fn01] We're making good progress on this front, although the PSF is seeing a deficit for 2023.
+The dependency on PyCon US has decreased from 2020.** [^fn01] We're making good progress on this front, although the PSF is seeing a deficit for 2023.
 I'm not too worried about the deficit though, because we know the PSF has just made big hires for people to work in-house on PyPI and also on security.